charlesatm/apihealthcheck/README.md

 terraform init
 terraform apply
   ```
-8. Github account should be connected with AWS to enable the Pipeline process, this a manual one time change and unfortunately Terraform cannot do it.
+8. The GitHub account should be connected with AWS to enable the Pipeline process, this is a manual one-time change and unfortunately Terraform cannot do it.
 To connect your repo with AWS codepipeline go to AWS codepipeline https://console.aws.amazon.com/codesuite/home and click on settings and then connections.
-There will be a pending connection, update the pending connection by connecting your github acccount with AWS.
+There will be a pending connection, update the pending connection by connecting your GitHub account with AWS.
 Unless and until this is completed, the pipeline won't be triggered by the version control.

 ### Deployed Services [via Terraform]

-API Gateway ---> `Refer apig module and apigateway.tf file in this Repo, The module will deploy api gateway and its related dependencies. `
+API Gateway ---> `Refer apig module and apigateway.tf file in this Repo, The module will deploy API gateway and its related dependencies. `

-S3 ---> `Refer s3 module and s3.tf, this enables artifact storage required for CodePipeline, terraform state and lambda source code.`
+S3 ---> `Refer s3 module and s3.tf, this enables artifact storage required for CodePipeline, terraform state, and lambda source code.`

 CodeBuild ---> `Refer code-build.tf, This will create a codebuild project required for planning the Infrastructure through Terraform`

 CodeDeploy ---> `Refer code-deploy.tf, This will deploy the Infrastructure through Terraform. `

-CodePipeline ---> `Refer codepipeline.tf, This will create a codepipeline , Github connection and the permissions required for pipeline through IAM policy and role.`
+CodePipeline ---> `Refer codepipeline.tf, This will create a codepipeline , Github connection, and the permissions required for pipeline through IAM policy and role.`

 Lambda ---> `Refer lambda.tf and function.zip, This will create a Lambda function and the roles required for service execution, also, the function folder contains the nodejs code that logs the response data using console.log .`